 3. Remove unhelpful automatic thoughts

 Whatever your situation may be, chances are, the previous step led you to realise your thoughts are always in your hands.
-Indeed, it's the one thing we can always control.
+Indeed, it's the one thing we can always control, although this is a challenge in itself.

 4. Forgive and self-forgive

-If you're in a situation that makes you hate your life, maybe you need to work on forgiveness.
+If you're in a situation that makes you unhappy with your life, take time to work on forgiveness.
 An extensive review of studies on forgiveness found that if we find it in ourselves to replace the unforgiving emotions with empathy and compassion, our bodies and minds heal.

 And what about self-forgiveness?
 When you forgive yourself, you open the doors to growing as a person, a study revealed.
 According to Stanford University’s summary of recent findings in the field, self-forgiveness leads to: